-There are two proposals scheduled for a vote:
+There are four proposals scheduled for a vote:

-- Proposal 1: To elect two directors to serve as Class II directors for a three-year term to expire at the 2023 annual meeting of stockholders. - Proposal 2: To consider and vote upon the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2020.
+- Proposal 1: To elect two directors to serve as Class III directors for a three-year term to expire at the 2024 annual meeting of stockholders. - Proposal 2: To consider and vote upon the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2021. - Proposal 3: To consider and vote upon, on an advisory basis, the compensation of our named executive officers as disclosed in this proxy statement pursuant to the compensation disclosure rules of the SEC. - Proposal 4: To consider and vote upon, on an advisory basis, whether the stockholder vote to approve the compensation of the named executive officers as required by Section 14A(a)(2) of the Securities Exchange Act of 1934, as amended, should occur every one, two or three years.